-Medications for Addiction Treatment Services are available in clinical and nonclinical settings.
+- Medications for Addiction Treatment Services are available in clinical and nonclinical settings.
 Medications for Addiction Treatment is the use of prescription medications, in combination with counseling and behavioral therapies, to provide a whole-person approach to the treatment of substance use disorders.
 Medications for Addiction Treatment include all FDA-approved medications and biological products to treat alcohol use disorder, opioid use disorder, and any substance use disorder.
 Beneficiaries have a right to be offered Medications for Addiction Treatment on-site or through a referral outside of the facility.

-- Medications for Addiction Treatment may be provided with the following services: assessment, care coordination, individual counseling, group counseling, family therapy, medication services, patient education, recovery services, substance use disorder crisis intervention services, and withdrawal management services. - Beneficiaries may access Medications for Addiction Treatment outside of the providing county as well.
-For instance, medications for addiction treatment, such as Naloxone, can be prescribed by some prescribers in primary care settings that work with your Medi-Cal Managed Care Plan (the regular Medi-Cal "Fee for Service" program) and can be dispensed or administered at a pharmacy.
+A list of approved medications include: - o Acamprosate Calcium - Buprenorphine Hydrochloride - Buprenorphine Extended-Release Injectable (Sublocade) - Buprenorphine/Naloxone Hydrochloride - Naloxone Hydrochloride - Naltrexone (oral) - Naltrexone Microsphere Injectable Suspension (Vivitrol) - Lofexidine Hydrochloride (Lucemyra) - Disulfiram (Antabuse) - Methadone (delivered by Narcotic Treatment Programs) - Medications for Addiction Treatment may be provided with the following services: assessment, care coordination, individual counseling, group counseling, family therapy, medication services, patient education, recovery services, substance use disorder crisis intervention services, and withdrawal management services.
+Medications for Addiction Treatment may be provided as part of all Drug Medi Cal Organized Delivery System services, including Outpatient Treatment Services, Intensive Outpatient Services, and Residential Treatment, for example. - Beneficiaries may access Medications for Addiction Treatment outside of the Drug Medi-Cal Organized Delivery System county as well.
+For instance, medications for addiction treatment, such as buprenorphine, can be prescribed by some prescribers in primary care settings that work with your Medi-Cal Managed Care Plan (the regular Medi-Cal "Fee for Service" program) and can be dispensed or administered at a pharmacy.